dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

    :Menu:      :menuselection:`Node --> Move, Rotate, Resize`
    :Shortcut:  :kbd:`G`, :kbd:`R`, :kbd:`S`

-Move a single node by clicking and dragging it around.
-A node can be clicked almost anywhere to start dragging.
-Multiple nodes can be moved after pressing :kbd:`G`.
+You can move the selected node(s) by simply clicking and dragging any empty part on them.
+Alternatively, you can press :kbd:`G`, move the mouse, and click :kbd:`LMB` to confirm.

 In general it is recommended to arrange your nodes within the view such that the data flows from left to right, top to bottom.

-A node can be resized by dragging the edges on the left or right side.
+The width of a node can be changed by dragging its left or right border.

+Rotating (:kbd:`R`) and scaling (:kbd:`S`) only apply when you have multiple nodes selected and only affect the nodes' positions.

 Connecting Sockets